-As I have recently had a new born baby I know first hand about ALL the problem on the list above.
+As I have recently had a newborn baby I know first hand about ALL the problem on the list above.
 I have huge lumpy pimples in so many places.
-The melasma is only my belly so that’s not to bad.
+The melasma is only my belly so that’s not too bad.
 As for dark eyes…..bish please, You know my bag game is stronger than Louis Vuitton right now.
-With this in mind I am also sharing my new altered post pregnancy skin care routine.
-I hope it can help you in your post partum skin journey.
+With this in mind, I am also sharing my new altered post pregnancy skin care routine.
+I hope it can help you in your postpartum skin journey.

 Face wash – Simple Kind to Skin Moisturising Facial Wash

 Eye Cream – Eyewake (now known as Wake) Eye serum.